laravel/docs/queries.md

                         ->whereNotIn('id', [1, 2, 3])
                         ->get();

+> {note} If you are binding a large integer dataset, the `whereIntegerInRaw` or  `whereIntegerNotInRaw` method may be used to greatly reduce your memory usage.

 **whereNull / whereNotNull / orWhereNull / orWhereNotNull**

 The `whereNull` method verifies that the value of the given column is `NULL`: